asma71612/cognitive-decline-monitoring/README.md

 ```

 Commiting code:
-- the .gitignore file takes care of NOT commiting setup and build files but for a sanity check, ensure you are not commiting files such as node_modules, .git, etc.
+- The .gitignore file takes care of NOT commiting setup and build files but for a sanity check, ensure you are not commiting files such as node_modules, .git, etc.
 ```bash
 git add . # this will add all the modified files to staging git commit -m "Commit Message"